subfuzion/appmesh-blog/colorapp/README.md

 If you read through the Concepts section previously, then you already have a basic understanding of how we're going to accomplish this.
 Let's examine in increasing detail.

-The **colorgateway** and **colorteller** services will be virtual services.
+The **colorgateway** and **colorteller** services will be *virtual services*.
 If you recall, we configured the service domain using the `SERVICES_DOMAIN` environment variable, which we set to `demo.local`.
 Therefore, the virtual service names for our services will be `colorgateway.demo.local` and `colorteller.demo.local`, respectively.

 The **colorteller** service will be a backend for the **colorgateway** service, which means that **colorgateway** requests to `colorteller.demo.local` will have a route.
 This route will be pushed by the App Mesh control plane to the Envoy proxy sidecar for each actual running **colorgateway** service instance (e.g., ECS task or EKS pod).